Tax Return Estimator

 Every Canadian resident with tax owing, a balance due, or a disposition of capital property must file an income tax return by April 30 (June 15 for self-employed individuals, though any balance owing is still due April 30).
 The most common reason for a refund is over-withholding by employers — your employer cannot account for RRSP contributions, childcare costs, or other deductions made outside of payroll.
 RRSP contributions are the single largest driver of refunds: each dollar contributed reduces your taxable income, and the tax savings depend on your marginal rate.
 A $10,000 RRSP contribution at a 35% marginal rate generates $3,500 in tax savings.

 Deductions reduce your taxable income before tax is calculated, while credits reduce the tax itself.
-Key deductions include RRSP contributions (up to your limit from your Notice of Assessment), union/professional dues, childcare expenses, moving expenses (for work or school), and the Canada Employment Amount.
-Key non-refundable credits include the Basic Personal Amount ($16,452 federal in 2026), the medical expense credit (for expenses exceeding 3% of net income), the charitable donation credit (15% on the first $200, 29–33% on amounts above), and the disability tax credit.
+Key deductions include RRSP contributions (up to your limit from your Notice of Assessment), FHSA contributions (up to $8,000/year), union/professional dues, childcare expenses, moving expenses (for work or school), and support payments.
+Key non-refundable credits include the Basic Personal Amount ($16,452 federal in 2026), the medical expense credit (for expenses exceeding 3% of net income, max $2,759 threshold), the charitable donation credit (15% on the first $200, 29–33% on amounts above), the Disability Tax Credit ($9,872 base), the Canada Caregiver Credit ($8,375 base), and the dividend tax credit.
 Refundable credits like the GST/HST credit and Canada Child Benefit are paid automatically based on your return.

 Common Deductions and Their Approximate Tax Impact